FKfarell17108/fsh-universe/README.md

 ## © 2026 Farell Kurniawan

-Copyright © 2026 Farell Kurniawan.
+This project is proprietary software.
 All rights reserved.
-Distribution and use of this code is permitted under the terms of the **MIT** license.
+Unauthorized use, copying, or distribution is strictly prohibited.